ditrytus/ditrytus.github.io/_posts/2018-03-26-manipulating-time.md

 * Value `2.0f` means that for each second of real time, two seconds will pass in the game.
 * Value `0.5f` means that for every second of real time only half of second will pass in the game.

 `Time.timeScale` can have any non-negative value, so in general for every real second `Time.time` will advance for `Time.unscaledTime * Time.timeScale` seconds.
-Setting values bigger than `1.0f` can be used for effects like "fast forward" while with values smaller than `1.0f` you can use make "bullet time" or other "slow motion" effect.
+Setting values bigger than `1.0f` can be used for effects like "fast forward" while with values smaller than `1.0f` can be used to make "bullet time" or other "slow motion" effect.

+`Time.time` is used as the main clock for many Unity's subsystems.
+Manipulating it will affect (among others):

+* Mecanim animations
+* Physics calculations
+* Particle systems speed
+* Any scripts that directly use `Time.time` or `Time.deltaTime`.

 ## Changing `Time.timeScale`